frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-fear-of-the-lord.md

 The latter one is more important since this was the only one present in Christ and in Our Lady.
 This gift of fear enables us to acknowledge our nothingness before God.

-"I am nothing, I can do nothing, I have nothing" (cf. Josemaría Escrivá, *Friends of God*, Point 215).
+"I am nothing, I can do nothing, I have nothing" (*cf*.
+Josemaría Escrivá, *Friends of God*, Point 215).

 We might frequently repeat those words of St. Josemaría, which he liked to say, while at the same time realizing the incalculable grandeur of knowing oneself and of being a child of God.